gloriakang/banana-phone/work/flu-0.md

 ##       0.211       1.347
 ```

-Females had 1.3474 odds of being sick compared to males.
+In the weighted data frame, females have 1.3474 the odds of being sick compared to males.

 ```r